openvmp/partcad/README.md

 [![License](./apache20.svg)](./LICENSE.txt)

+PartCAD is the first package manager for CAD models.

-PartCAD is a framework for maintaining information about mechanical parts and how they come together to form larger models.
+It is a framework for maintaining information about mechanical parts and how they come together to form larger models.

 - [Modelling](#modelling)